jermp/mm_file/README.md

 }
 ```

-To compile this example, just type the following commands from the parent directory.
+See also the example in `test/test.cpp`.
+To compile that, just type the following commands from the parent directory.

     $ cd test
     $ mkdir build